-This recent success of reinforcement learning on real world problems makes it likely that RL techniques will become relevant for the broader machine learning audience.
+The recent success of reinforcement learning on real world problems makes it likely that RL techniques will become relevant for the broader machine learning audience.
 However, the field of RL currently has a large entry barrier, requiring a significant time investment to get started.
 Seminal work in the field (Schulman et al., 2015; 2016; Bellemare et al., 2017; Haarnoja et al., 2018a) often focuses on rigorous theoretical exposition and typically assumes that the reader is familiar with prior work.
 Existing textbooks (Sutton & Barto, 2018; François-Lavet et al., 2018) make little assumptions but are extensive in length.
 Our aim is to provide readers that are familiar with supervised machine learning an easy entry into the field of deep reinforcement learning to facilitate widespread adoption of these techniques.
 Towards this goal, we skip the typically rather lengthy introduction via tables and Markov decision processes.
-Instead, we introduce deep reinforcement learning through the intuitive lens of optimization.
-In only 24 pages, we introduce the reader to all relevant concepts to understand successful modern Deep RL algorithms like proximal policy optimization (PPO) (Schulman et al., 2017) or soft actor-critic (SAC) (Haarnoja et al., 2018a).
+Instead, we introduce the reader to all relevant concepts to understand successful modern Deep RL algorithms like proximal policy optimization (PPO) (Schulman et al., 2017) or soft actor-critic (SAC) (Haarnoja et al., 2018a).